 5. Use Google Translate

 Institutes or even countries sometimes don’t ban Google Translate.
 Probably because it’s an education tool and nobody considers it something powerful enough to unblock sites at school or offices.
 So, with this tool, you can bypass the restriction by converting the blocked website into some other language that you may know.
 Try Google Translate and see for yourself.
 It is yet another simple way to access blocked websites.
-In our video embedded below, we’ve shown how one can use Google Translate (and other methods) to access blocked sites.

 You can also use Microsoft’s Bing translation service to unblock a banned website.
 To unblock websites at school and office, there are other translation services available as well.